jkrumow/ActorKit/README.md

 [worker unsubscribe:@"message"];
 ```

-Before destroying an actor you should unsubscribe from a message.
+Before destroying an actor you should unsubscribe from all messages.

 ### Actor Pools